 - Jaime Lannister killed his king, Aerys II, during the Sack of King's Landing, despite being a sworn brother of the Kingsguard at the time.
 This earns him the name Kingslayer.

 - Olenna Redwyne kills her king, Joffrey Baratheon, with the help of Petyr Baelish and some unnamed co-conspirators.
 Olenna and Petyr both managed to escape suspicion, which instead fell to Tyrion and Sansa.
-Olenna uses The Strangler, which is disguised as amethysts adorning a hairnet worn by the unwitting Sansa.
+Olenna uses The Strangler poison, which is disguised as amethysts adorning a hairnet worn by the unwitting Sansa.

 - Tyrion Lannister and his wife Sansa Stark are both accused of poisoning King Joffrey Baratheon, Tyrion's nephew and Sansa's one-time fiancé.
 Cersei Lannister says she is certain Sansa helped Tyrion to murder her son.
 They are both innocent, however.